Explosion Groups and Their Significance in Flame Arrestor/Arrester Design and Selection

 Flame arrestor manufacturers must conduct extensive testing to ensure their products meet the requirements for each explosion group.
 This testing involves exposing the flame arrester to various gas mixtures within the group at different concentrations, pressures, and temperatures.
 The testing procedures are outlined in international standards such as ISO 16852 and EN ISO 12874.

 The relationship between explosion groups and flame arrestor design extends beyond just gap sizes.
-Other factors that must be considered include:

-When selecting a flame arrestor or flame arrester for a specific application, it’s crucial to consider not only the explosion group but also other factors such as:
+it’s crucial to consider not only the explosion group but also other factors such as:

 It’s also worth noting that some gases or vapors may have different classifications depending on the standard being used.
 For example, ethylene is classified as Group C in the NEC/CEC system but falls under Group IIB in the IEC/EN system.
 This discrepancy highlights the importance of clearly specifying which standard is being used when discussing explosion groups and flame arrestor requirements.